espressomd/espresso/doc/sphinx/running.rst

 already correctly calculated.
 To this aim, the option ``recalc_forces`` can be used to enforce force recalculation.

-.. _Isotropic NPT integrator:
+.. _Isotropic NpT integrator:

-Isotropic NPT integrator
+Isotropic NpT integrator
 ------------------------

 :meth:`espressomd.integrate.IntegratorHandle.set_isotropic_npt`